wllclngn/WriEdiVim/documentation.md

 Further setup changes the color of the statusline to a dark-color with grey text as to lessen hindrance when writing and editing.
 This also provides a visual cue that one has entered ":WE" successfully.

 An "inoremap" for two Enters/Returns ("carriage-returns") is called when Enter/Return is pressed due to issues w/ "fo=a" inside of Vim.
 (Vim's creator, Bram Moolenaar, states "fo=a" is a problem child, which it is, in Vim's tutorial.)
 If a single-Enter/Return ("carriage-return") is used between two paragraphs, the "carriage-return"/spacing between them will disappear when working on the second paragraph, thus bleeding both paragraphs together.
 This "inoremap" for "carriage-return" simply helps w/ the "fo=a" issue that bleeds paragraphs together while still allowing a more natural Enter/Return within ":WE".

+Further, inoremaps are included to replace formatting properly.
+Due to special-circumstances, ” & ‘ are called by double-tapping " & ' b/c of their unique usage, ie quoting titles w/out characters like ", . ..." etc. See function's code for better understanding.